 The Urban-Econ was appointed to review the Tourism sector plan for the District.
-The first project meeting was held on the 11 November 2011 and it is anticipated that the plan will be finalised by the end of June 2012.
+The first project meeting was held on the 11 November 2011 and it is anticipated that the plan will be finalised by the end of April 2012.
+The status quo of the plan is in the phase 3 where they are formulating the tourism vision, goals and strategies.